 According to the Federal Library Depository Act of 1962, a government document is defined as "informational matter which is published as a individual document at government expense as required by law."
 (44 U.S.C. sec.
 1901)

-Brooklyn Law School library has been a member of the Federal Depository Library Program, since 1974, serving as a selective depository for U.S. government documents.
-As part of this program, the Government provides free copies of various official publications to our Library.
-The Library agrees to provide access to this collection to members of the public thus ensuring that the American public has access to its Government’s information.
+Brooklyn Law School library has been a member of the Federal Depository Library Program since 1974, serving as a selective depository for U.S. government documents.
+As part of this program, the U.S. Government provides free copies of various official publications to our Library.
+The Library agrees to provide access to this collection to members of the public thus ensuring that the American public has access to federal governmental information.

-USA.gov - Government's Official Web Portal for all government transactions, services, and information.
+USA.gov The federal government's Official Web Portal for all government transactions, services, and information.